 The interesting challenge is that governments are simultaneously the credential issuer, consumer, and regulator.
 The government is issuing the credential for economy-wide use, they are consuming digital identity credentials to ensure an individual's right to access benefits, and they are regulating their own use.
-These perspectives are complicated by the fact that all roles need to be matured at roughly the same time and will often cut across departmental, local, national, and even regional.
-In this context, a city-state model like Singapore's Singpass that is a single jurisdiction and concentrated government structure, while one of the more complex is the EU's eIDAS 2.0 that spans national and regional laws and systems.
+These perspectives are complicated by the fact that all roles need to be matured at roughly the same time and will often cut across departmental, local, national, and even regional levels.
+In this context, a city-state model like Singapore's Singpass is a single jurisdiction and provides a concentrated government structure, whereas EU's eIDAS 2.0 spans several national and regional laws and systems.

-eIDAS 2.0 is often used as a model by other governments for how to develop government-issued digital credentials for their citizens, but other regions are offering leadership in this space as well.
-India's Aadhaar system,20 Singapore's Singpass,21 Italy's Public Digital Identity Systems, and various U.S. states' mobile driver's licenses are just a few of the government-issued digital credential programs used daily by a significant portion of their populations.
+eIDAS 2.0 is started to be considered a potential model by other governments for how to develop government-issued digital credentials for their citizens, but other regions are offering leadership in this space as well.
+India's Aadhaar system,24 Singapore's Singpass,25 Italy's Public Digital Identity Systems, and various U.S. states' mobile driver's licenses are just a few of the government-issued digital credential programs used daily by a significant portion of their populations.